Kurt Brändle: Defense of the Reich and death

 On 3 November 1943, Brändle shot down two Republic P-47 Thunderbolts fighters escorting a formation of Boeing B-17 Flying Fortresses on a mission targeting Wilhelmshaven.
 Later that day, he was killed in action west of Amsterdam in the Netherlands.
 Following an attack by a group of Martin B-26 Marauders on Schiphol airfield, II.
 Gruppe scrambled to counter the attack.
 It is assumed that he was shot down in his Bf 109 G-6 (Werknummer 26058—factory number) by Royal Canadian Air Force (RCAF) fighters under the command of Wing Commander Lloyd Chadburn.
 His body was later washed ashore near Zandvoort on 30 December 1943 and was buried at the Heroes Cemetery in Amsterdam (field 74, grave 405) one day later.
 His remains were moved in January 1944 before they were reinterred for a last time on 2 December 1947, this time at the cemetery Ysselsteyn (block CW, row 1, grave 25).

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Brändle was credited with 180 aerial victories.
+Spick also lists Trenkel with 180 aerial victories claimed in approximately 700 combat missions, 160 on the Eastern Front and 20 on the Western Front, and a mission-to-claim ratio of 3.89.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 170 aerial victory claims, plus five further unconfirmed claims.
 This number includes 16 aerial victory claims on the Western Front, and 154 Soviet Air Forces piloted aircraft on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 18274".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.